-- 1. Sand the MDF floor (P1) edges ever so slightly to remove the minor laser staining and to make the edges vertical.
+- 1. Sand the MDF floor (P1) edges ever so slightly to remove the minor laser staining and to make the edges are a little more vertical.
 Turn the floor over so the marking 'U' shaped ones are facing the desk surface you are about to assemble on.
 These are the guides for the underframe - 2.
 Glue a carriage end wall (P2) to the MDF floor (P1) keeping it square and vertical See Photo below

 3. Glue doors (P3) in behind each opening of a carriage side (P4) & (P6).
 Make sure each door sits symmetrically around its opening.
 Its best viewed from the front of the carriage side to aid positioning.
-An
+An ABE carriage is shown below for clarity but it's the same for the BW.
+See Photo below

-4. Glue a carriage side (P4) to the end wall edge (P2) and up against the MDF floor (P1), making sure the sidewall covers the end wall edge and stays in contact with the floor.
-Use weights or clamps if needed

-- 5. Glue the other end wall (P5) to the above assembly making sure everything is straight and vertical - 6.
-Repeat procedure for the other carriage sidewall (P6) as above.
-See photo above of completed body - 7.
+- 4. Glue a carriage side (P4) to the end wall edge (P2) and up against the MDF floor (P1) making sure the sidewall covers the end wall edge and stays in contact with the floor.
+Use weights or clamps if needed - 5.
+Glue the other end wall (P5) to the above assembly making sure everything is straight and vertical - 6.
+Repeat procedure for other carriage sidewalls (P6) as above.
+See photo below of completed body - 7.
 When dry lightly sand the entire carriage base to make sure it is flat and square all round - 8.
-Cut/snap off 2 windows 7mm high x106mm long from the clear celluloid.
+Cut/snap off 2 windows 6mm high x82mm long from the clear celluloid.
 Use Selly's Kwik grip to glue these in behind the carriage sides.
 Make sure that the glue does not creep into the area shown in the window proper.
 There should be a dab of glue between each set of window compartments - 9.
-Cut/snap off and glue 4 door glasses 6mm highx12mm long and glue in behind each door (P3) - 10.
-Cut/snap off and glue 4 windows into the remaining single window openings at each carriage side end.
-These should be painted grey on the inside, as they are the toilet windows - 11.
-Cut/snap off and glue 2 windows for the end door of the carriage ends (P2) & (P5) - 12.
-Glue the partition units (P14) to the partition corridor (P23) using the slots provided.
-See the picture below - 13.
-The partitions should line up in the middle of each set of windows.
-Glue once inside the carriage centrally when satisfied with the fit.
-ABE partitions are shown in the photo below for illustration purposes.
-The BE is basically the same
+Cut/snap off and glue 4 door glasses 6mm highx12mm long and glue in behind each door (P3)